IanKoech/Quotes/README.md

 # Set-up Installation
-Copy the link to the repo and run `git clone <repoLink>` on your terminal Run `ng serve` on your terminal to load the page on your local server and go to `http://localhost:4200` to load all resource files
+Copy the link to the repo and run `git clone <repoLink>` on your terminal Run `ng serve` on your terminal to load the page on your local server and go to `http://localhost:4200` to load all resource file

 ### Technologies Used